 “It’s a very close-knit group.
 Everybody knows everybody,” said Gary Campbell, director of programming for Sierra Community Access Television, which helped with the bid more than three years ago and set up the World Gold Panning TV network with live streaming and videos.

 Although a hobby for these global panning for gold enthusiasts, you better not go astray of the WGA rules covering 16 pages.
 We also learned quickly while video’ing and photographing these fast-moving competitions to stay out of the way of judges as well as gold pans, buckets, sand and water that could go flying at any time.
 We were told to keep out of the “salting” area where the “Chief Salter” puts the same number of gold flakes in each competition bucket of sand for a particular round – obviously highly confidential information.
 Competitors only know there will be approximately 5-20 flecks in the sand they receive to sift through depending on the division.
 And don’t forget the “Chief Scrutineer” who asks each competitor as he or she leaves the arena how many flakes he or she found.

 Winners are determined by a combination of time and accuracy with penalties for each flake that was “salted” into the bucket of sand but not found.

 Although there aren’t huge awards at a stake (other than brilliant medals and of course the gold each competitor pans during the competition), at stake is national pride and personal bragging rights.
 In fast-moving finals (some don’t last much over a minute or two), Campbell said judges (including the “Chief Justice” or head judge) are on the lookout for “hip checking” by competitors.

 Panning for gold spans ages, genders and nationalities

-Watch a fun 5-minute slide show of adults and kids gold panning.
+Watch a fun 5-minute slide show of adults and kids during the gold panning world championships.